Student Distance Learning Orientation

 How are Distance Learning Courses Delivered?

 All Distance Learning courses at Thomas Nelson Community College are delivered via Blackboard, a web-based course management system.
-Blackboard uses tools that help students manage documents, take tests and communicate with their instructors through discussion boards, online chat rooms, video conferencing and email.
+Blackboard uses tools that help students manage documents, take tests and communicate with their instructors through discussion boards, video conferencing and email.

-Current Students needing assistance should contact the College Help Desk
+Current Students needing assistance should contact the IT Help Desk

 Send questions or comments to: